COLDCARD® generates either 12- or 24-word BIP-39 seeds. It can also import 12, 18, and 24-word, BIP-39 seeds that other wallets may have created.

 When you've failed 3 times or more, we warn you that you are in danger of bricking the device.
 The message encourages you to double-check the PIN entered, and even gives you a peek at what you entered, before submitting it as an login attempt.

-Please note that Mk3 systems will brick themselves after 13 failed login attempts.
+Please note the COLDCARD will brick itself after 13 failed login attempts.
 There is no way to reset or recover the device.

 The number from the TRNG is then "whitened" to remove bias, by running it through SHA256.
 This means if your attacker was somehow able to make the bits be 10% ones and 90% zeros (but still random otherwise) it would not help them, because after SHA256 the bit distribution will be 50/50 again.